PX4/PX4-user_guide/en/flight_controller/pixhawk.md

 5 (blk) | CAN2 RX   | +3.3V
 6 (blk) | GND       | GND

-SERIAL 4/5 port - due to space constraints two ports are on one connector.
+#### SERIAL 4/5 port

+Due to space constraints two ports are on one connector.

 Pin | Signal | Volt
 --- | --- | ---